julelang/manual/src/integrated-jule/interoperability/structures.md

 	Baz: int `#export:"baz"`
 }
 ```
-In th examople above, the `Bar` and `Baz` fields of the structure `Foo` will be exported as `bar` and `baz` in the C++ code.
-Note that they are unchecked semantically and unlimited, even you can use an empty tag as an identifier.
+In the example above, the `Bar` and `Baz` fields of the structure `Foo` will be exported as `bar` and `baz` in the C++ code.
+Note that they are unchecked semantically and unlimited, and you can even use an empty tag as an identifier.

 ::: warning
 This directive will be applied only for external structures, not for Pure Jule.